For small business owners and prospective owners...

 Fire Insurance Rates

-Fire insurance rates are based on a rating scale established by ISO (Insurance Service Office).
-The rating system goes from 1-10 with 1 being the best rating possible.
-The City of Concord's has achieved an ISO rating of 2 effective June 1, 2013.
-This rating is only done every 10 years or on the request of a city.
+Fire insurance rates are based on a rating scale established by Insurance Services Office, Inc. (ISO).
+The rating system ranges from 1-10 with 1 being the best rating possible.
+The City of Concord was assigned an ISO rating of 2 by the North Carolina Department of Insurance effective June 1, 2013.
+This rating is only calculated every 10 years, or on the request of the city.
 The City of Concord requested this survey due to the fact that the City has been working diligently to reduce the rating.

 Industrial Extension Service of N. C. State University